IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* Handled but ignored by TJAPlayer2 for PC & TJAPlayer3 before v1.5.2
+* Handled but ignored by TJAPlayer2 for.PC & TJAPlayer3 before v1.5.2

 ### SEVOL: